Respiratory Current Research

 This is a good choice instead of the breath test.

-Stop having lactose for a short time (about 2-4 weeks).
+Stop having lactose for a short time (around 2-4 weeks).
 If you do not feel better, then you do not have lactose intolerance and you can start having lactose again.
-You can talk to your doctor or dietitian about what else could help your symptoms.

 Which foods contain lactose?

-Lactose is in milk, including breastmilk, cow’s milk, sheep’s milk and goat’s milk.
+Lactose is in milk including breastmilk, cow’s milk, sheep’s milk, and goat’s milk.
 All products containing milk or made from milk contain lactose.

 Everyone will tolerate a different amount of lactose.
 Most people can have a low lactose diet, but some people will need to be stricter.
 For example, you might be able to have a splash of milk in tea, but you might have symptoms if you had a milky coffee.